praveek/launch.en/help/launch-reference/publishing/approval-workflow.md

   Unassigns the library from its development environment and moves the library to the submitted column for an Approver to work on.

+* Delete

-* Delete Deleting a library removes it from Launch.
-It does not remove the build from the environment,
+  Deleting a library removes it from Launch.
+It does not remove the build from the environment.

 ### Submitted {#submitted}